vishrutkmr7/testflight-pm/README.md

 ## ✨ Features

-- 🤖 **AI-Enhanced Issues** - Intelligent issue titles, descriptions, and categorization using OpenAI, Anthropic, Google, DeepSeek, or xAI
+- 🤖 **AI-Enhanced Issues** - Intelligent issue titles, descriptions, and categorization using OpenAI, Anthropic, or Google Gemini
 - 🔍 **Smart Code Analysis** - Automatically correlate feedback with relevant code areas in your repository
 - 📱 **TestFlight Integration** - Process crash reports and user feedback from TestFlight automatically
 - 🎯 **Multi-Platform** - Create issues in GitHub Issues or Linear